P U P P Y P R I M E R

 -

-lifelong e-mail and text support from Sandra following the completion of the program
+one year of phone, e-mail, and text support from your trainer following the completion of the program

 Requirements: